hrbenitez/gr-bar/README.md

 # gr-bar

 This repository includes custom GRC blocks made for the implementation of a physical layer wireless sensor network testbed built on the work of Bastian Bloessl.

-Using cmake will install 3 new blocks to GRC: the Output Synchronizer, the Packet Checker, and Signal-Noise Cutter.

-# gr-bar

-This repository includes custom GRC blocks made for the implementation of a physical layer wireless sensor network testbed built on the work of Bastian Bloessl.
 This testbed is expected to measure BER, SER, PER, Latency, Throughput, and SNR of a communication system.